Aliases for DUSP10 Gene

 GeneCards Summary for DUSP10 Gene

 DUSP10 (Dual Specificity Phosphatase 10) is a Protein Coding gene.
-Among its related pathways are Interleukin-3, 5 and GM-CSF signaling and Signaling by GPCR.
+Among its related pathways are RET signaling and Immune System.
 GO annotations related to this gene include phosphatase activity and phosphoprotein phosphatase activity.
-An important paralog of this gene is DUSP6.
+An important paralog of this gene is DUSP7.

 UniProtKB/Swiss-Prot for DUSP10 Gene